yctercero/data-structures/README.md

-# data-structures
+# Data Structures
-HRR sprint, exploration of data structures
+HRR sprint exploring various data structures including stacks, queues, hash tables, trees, graphs, and sets.
+This sprint was completed with a pair.

+See sprint-one/src and sprint-two/src.